seek-oss/treat/README.md

-## ⚠️ NOTE: This project has been deprecated in favour of [Vanilla Extract.](https://github.com/vanilla-extract-css/vanilla-extract)
+## ⚠️ NOTE: This project has been deprecated in favour of [Vanilla Extract.](https://github.com/vanilla-extract-css/vanilla-extract).
+Please take a look at [the migration guide](https://github.com/vanilla-extract-css/vanilla-extract/blob/master/docs/treat-migration-guide.md).
 ---

 <div align="center" >